Summer at Far Brook

 Red Bulls Soccer! ◊

-July 24-28
+July 22-26

 The Red Bulls Soccer skills camp focuses on the introduction and mastery of ball skills in a fun learning environment.
 This is achieved through maximum ball contact, expert coaching, skills challenges and daily homework assignments.
 Through our camp structure and connection to the professional game, an environment is created that keeps players invested in their own development, long after the camp concludes.
 Each day focuses on a different topic, with structures activities and skills challenges included to keep the players motivated and focused.
 Includes a New York Red Bulls Adidas ball and T-shirt, certificate of achievement signed by Red Bulls first team, and complimentary ticket to a New York Red Bulls game.
 PLEASE NOTE: registration and payment for this week is completed through the Red Bulls website.
 You will not be charged by Summer at Far Brook, but your selection will be recorded.

-Week 7: SNAG Golf
+Week 7: SOMA FC

 Week 8: Basketball